Understanding Family Trusts: How They Can Protect and Grow Your Wealth

 Asset protection

 Family trusts are popular structures for protecting family wealth from the risks of bankruptcy or litigation.
-Because the assets of the trust belong to the trustee and not the individual beneficiaries they cannot generally be used to pay the creditors of individual beneficiaries (unless assets were contributed to the trust with the intention of defeating creditors).
+As the assets of the trust belong to the trustee and not the individual they cannot generally be used to pay the creditors of individual beneficiaries (unless assets were contributed to the trust with the intention of defeating creditors).
 So, if a family member is “at-risk” of being sued or going bankrupt, then they are better to hold family assets in a family trust so that the family assets cannot be attacked.

 Holding assets in a family trust can also assist in avoiding challenges to a Will since any assets held in the family trust will not form part of a deceased estate.
 Retaining assets within a family group can also be a motivator for holding assets in a trust, for example, a family farm.